vwolanyk/closures-assignment/README.md

 > ##### JavaScript Variable Scope
 Remember how scope in JavaScript works?
 A variable defined *outside* of a function is available *inside* that function.
 We haven't re-declared `number` inside the function, so `number` inside the function is identical to `number` outside the function.

-The example in the browser was actually very similar, despite looking more complicated:
+The example in the browser was actually very similar (`index` instead of `number`), despite looking more complicated:

 ```js
 for (var index = 0; index < listElements.length; index++) {